OpenMined/PyDP/README.md

 # x = dp.BoundedMean(epsilon: double)
 x = dp.BoundedMean(0.6)

-# To get the resut
+# To get the result
-# The data needs to be in the form of list of integer/ float
+# Currently supported data types are integer and float.
+Future versions will support additional data types
 # Refer to examples/carrots.py for an example
 x.result(input_data: list)